Pre-nuptial and cohabitation agreements

 Pre and Post-Nuptial Agreements

-On a divorce the Family Court is now more prepared to uphold Pre-Nuptial Agreements entered into before marriage.
+The Family Court is now more prepared to uphold Pre-Nuptial Agreements entered into before marriage.
 So long as these are entered into fairly with safeguards for both parties they are now usually accepted as enforceable on a subsequent divorce.
 There has been a big change in this in recent years.

 Pre-Nuptial Agreements are not just for the rich and famous.
 It is becoming more common for individuals to receive inherited wealth and to marry later in life – or to have a second or third marriage.
 Very often a couple getting married will not have the same amount of assets and may want to "ring fence" previously owned monies or investments to avoid the possibility on a divorce taking place of those assets being divided.
 The Pre-Nuptial Agreement will set out what the couple agree should be the financial settlement if they have a divorce in the future.